-This is an advanced class that allows students to perfect their writing by meeting national standards for publication.
+Description: This is an advanced co-curricular class that allows students to perfect their writing by meeting national standards for publication.
 Emphasis will be placed on writing journalistic copy, including research, surveys, interviewing techniques, feature stories, headlines, and captions.
 Extensive revisions will be necessary during the writing process.
 In addition, students will be assigned articles, essays, writing style practice, and grammar quizzes.
 Self-motivated independent learners must be willing to meet college-level writing standards.
+This class requires multiple work nights outside of the school day whose dates are set at the beginning of the school year.